LiquidityGate/lqg-ai/documents/articles/mirror-riskManagementProblem.md

 Risk advisors are not to blame here.
 They are very talented firms and genuinely want to operate more transparently.
 Yet, ultimately, providing consultancy for DAOs is, by definition, less aligned with users and less scalable than advising the latter directly.

 As a community, how do we fix this?
-We’re working on several projects at Morpho to help minimize trust assumptions and inefficiencies in the risk management space.
+We’re working on several projects at LQG to help minimize trust assumptions and inefficiencies in the risk management space.
-Morpho’s next lending primitive will enable permissionless risk management.
+LQG’s next lending primitive will enable permissionless risk management.
 In particular, it will let anyone layer their risk models on top of a trustless and ultra-efficient lending primitive.
 This would allow users to choose the risk model that makes the most sense to their needs, rather than having risk managers compete against each other with mutually-exclusive proposals that token holders must vote on.
 This model will enable much fewer trust assumptions, more efficiency, and infinite use cases.
 With the correct abstractions built on top, it will even bring UX/feature parity with existing models!
 But, even if successful, our work alone is not enough to address this for the entire industry.
 As a community, we should: